dlahmad/sync-nudger/README.md

 * Re-encode the final audio to a bitrate of `128k`.
 * Save the result to `my_video_synced.mkv`.

+## Disclosure

+This project is being created with the help of AI.
+Specifically cursor is the main AI tooing involved.

 ## License

 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.